shcaba/Sebastes_melanops_OR/Document/_main.md

 #### Commercial - JASON - double check this section

 These data are from trawl and non-trawl fisheries from ports south of Astoria.
 The PacFIN dataset contains records for Oregon landings into Astoria; however, the majority of these samples are believed to have been landed in Washington waters and are used in the Washington model.
 Length composition data are reported in fork length.
 These data are expanded to reduce the effect of non-uniform sampling effort.
 The expansions are by weight, catch/sampled catch; first on a per-trip level, and then on a per-year, per-fishery level.
 Expansion factors have a minimum value of 1, and are capped at their 90th percentile value.
 The final sample size is the product of the two expansion factors, which is then capped at its 90th percentile value.
 The data were stratified by gender and fishery (Table ??).
-The final sample sizes were stratified and summed by length bin (10 cm to 60 64 cm bins, 2 cm in width), and an effective sample size is computed from the number of trips and number of fish each stratum represents, according to the Stewart and Miller method for multinomial fishery data.
+The final sample sizes were stratified and summed by length bin (10 cm to 60 64 cm bins, 2 cm in width), and an effective sample size is computed from the number of trips and number of fish each stratum represents, according to the Stewart and Miller method for multinomial fishery data (Table \ref{tab:input_ss_length}) .
 A small number of unsexed fish were present in the data; as these did not represent a distinct length distribution, they were excluded from the model.

 #### Recreational

 Recreational length samples were obtained from two primary sources: MRFSS and ORBS (available on RecFIN).
 ODFW special project sampling data were considered but given the high sample sizes available from standard sampling, these data were not utilized.
 From 1980 – 1989 and from 1993 – 2000, the MRFSS program collected samples from both ocean and inland (estuary) areas (n = 46,656).
 ODFW provided MRFSS samples with the addition of a column that flagged length values imputed from weights to allow for selection of directly measured values (n = 32,130).
 From 1980 – 1989, total lengths (mm) were collected by MRFSS, which were converted to fork length.
 From 1993 – 2000, fork length (mm) was collected.
 Length samples from 2001 – 2022 from the ORBS sampling program are available on RecFIN (n = 197,216).
 All ORBS samples are by fork length (mm).
 The vast majority (95.5%) of these samples are from ocean trips (n = 188,372).
-Table \ref{tab:rec_length_samples} details sample sizes by year and recreational fleet.
+Table \ref{tab:rec_length_samples} details the number of length sizes by year and recreational fleet and Table \ref{tab:input_ss_length} shows the input sample sizes.

 ### Age Compositions